microsoft/muzic/ROC/README.md

-# ROC
+# Re-creation of Creations (ROC)

-[Re-creation of Creations: A New Paradigm for Lyric-to-Melody Generation](https://arxiv.org/pdf/2208.05697.pdf), by Ang Lv, Xu Tan, Tao Qin, Tie-Yan Liu, Rui Yan, arXiv 2022, a new paradigm for lyric-to-melody generation to address the following issues through a generation-retrieval pipeline: (1) lack of aligned lyric-melody training data to sufficiently learn lyric-melody feature alignment.
-(2) lack of controllability in generation to explicitly guarantee the lyric-melody feature alignment.
+[Re-creation of Creations: A New Paradigm for Lyric-to-Melody Generation](https://arxiv.org/pdf/2208.05697.pdf), by Ang Lv, Xu Tan, Tao Qin, Tie-Yan Liu, Rui Yan, arXiv 2022, is a new paradigm for lyric-to-melody generation to address the following issues through a generation-retrieval pipeline: (1) lack of aligned lyric-melody training data to sufficiently learn lyric-melody feature alignment; (2) lack of controllability in generation to explicitly guarantee the lyric-melody feature alignment.
 ROC has no requirement on paired lyric-melody data, and considers music theories and composition guidelines explicitly, which provides great controllability.

 <p align="center"><img src="../img/ROC.PNG" width="900"><br/> Pipeline of ROC </p>